TheFeThrone/RaumstatusmelderPi/README.md

 1. [Raspberry Pi ZeroW](https://www.berrybase.de/raspberry-pi-zero-w)
  - With or without GPIO header
-   - If without then buy a [GPIO header](https://www.berrybase.de/40-pin-gpio-header-fuer-raspberry-pi-farbig-kodiert-simple-version) too
+   - If without then buy a [GPIO header](https://www.berrybase.de/40-pin-gpio-header-fuer-raspberry-pi-farbig-kodiert-simple-version) too (You will have to solder it)
 3. Motion detector: [PIR HC-SR501](https://www.berrybase.de/hc-sr501-pir-sensor-infrarot-bewegungsmelder)
 4. [F/F Jumper Wires](https://www.berrybase.de/40pin-jumper/dupont-kabel-female-female-trennbar)
 5. MicroSD Card of any size